7 Best Family Accommodation in Ha’apai(c) Tonga Ministry of Tourism

 Check Matafonua Lodge out:

-For families wishing to stay in Pangai, Lindsay’s Guest House has plenty of space in the island group’s largest guesthouse.
-The guesthouse is a 10-minute walk from the town centre, featuring 12 guest rooms, half with shared bathroom facilities and half with ensuite with cold showers.
-Breakfast is included in your stay while lunch can be arranged at a cheap price.
+For families wishing to stay in Pangai, the main hub of Ha’apai, Lindsay Guesthouse has plenty of space in the island group’s largest guesthouse.
+The budget guesthouse is a 10-minute walk from the town centre, featuring 12 guest rooms, half with shared bathroom facilities and half with ensuite with cold showers.
+Breakfast is included in your stay if you’re staying in one of the ensuite rooms, of which there is a family room with a double bed and single bed, while lunch and dinner can be arranged at an affordable price.
 Otherwise, the communal kitchen is available for self-catering.
-With a garden and a large verandah, there’s plenty of places for families to stretch out, outside of their triple rooms (one queen bed and a single bed).
+With a garden and a large verandah, there are plenty of places for families to stretch out.
+For more stays in Pangai, check out the 5 Best Guesthouses in Ha’apai.

-Formerly the Talitali’anga Eco Resort, Sea Change Eco Retreat offers another more upmarket options for families.
+Sea Change Eco Retreat offers another more upmarket options for families.
 Stay in one of their appealing wooden fales, including larger fales for families with views of the ocean from your private pathway.
 You’ll get a private ensuite bathroom inside your eco-fale with fresh rainwater and solar power for charging your devices.
-There are meal packages available for your stay at this isolated resort on Uoleva Island, as well as lots of experiences available, including outer reef snorkelling (and snorkelling from the beach), tours of the local village, kayaking, beach bonfires and whale watching/swimming.
+There are meal packages available for your stay at this isolated resort on Uoleva Island, as well as lots of experiences available, including outer reef snorkelling (and snorkelling from the beach), kayaking, beach bonfires and whale watching/swimming.
 Learn more about whale swimming in the 5 Best Whale Swim Tours in Ha’apai.

 Author